Skip to content

 In case the service is protected with a self-signed certificate or so, you'll need to declare this certificate as trusted.

-This is done via the trusted-certificates type.
-All the certificates are added to the truststore of Keycloak and will be accepted.
+This is done via a third-party resource of the trusted-certificates type.
+All the certificates are added to the truststore of Keycloak and will be trusted.

 TIP